jlagedo/universus/README.md

 **Note**: This is a one-time setup command, but can be run periodically to get updated item names from game patches.

+## Configuration

+The application reads defaults from `config.toml`.
+You can override per-run using CLI flags, or point to another config with `--config-file`.

+- `database.default_path`: SQLite file location
+- `api.*`: Base URL, timeouts, rate limits, query limits
+- `teamcraft.*`: Items dump URL and timeout
+- `cli.*`: Command defaults for limits and days
+- `logging.*`: Log formatting

 ## API Rate Limiting

 This tool implements conservative rate limiting based on the Universalis API implementation: